paigeflourin/SPAccessRequestSPA/README.md

-# Angular2-SharePoint-SPA
+# Add user to SharePoint Online security group with SPA
-SharePoint Online Single Page App With Angular2 and Webpack
+Sample SharePoint Online SPA using Angular 2 and Webpack